tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Kamani – A Tree with Edible and Medicinal Nuts

-Kamani oil is used in traditional Hawaiian massage and natural skincare products for its soothing, moisturizing, and restorative properties.
-The tree’s dense, attractive wood has been used for canoes, tools, and structural timbers.
-Today, kamani is planted for coastal windbreaks, shade, and its multi-use nuts and oil.
+Kamani produces round green fruits that contain an oil-rich nut.
+These nuts have long been valued throughout the Pacific for food, medicine, and body care.
+The extracted oil—often called tamanu oil—is widely used in traditional Hawaiian massage and modern skincare for its soothing, anti-inflammatory, and restorative properties.
+In addition to its medicinal value, kamani wood is dense and durable, historically used for canoes, tools, and structural applications.
+Today, the tree is planted for coastal windbreaks, ornamental shade, and its valuable multi-use nuts and oil production.

 Mango – Juicy Sweet Fruit in Hawaii